Laimonukas/Godot-Projects/JetPack/README.md

 - Added obstacles for player to avoid
 - Obstacles are instantiated with a script
 - Obstacles are deleted when going past the player/ offscreen
-- Score is calculated based on speed/play session lenght and is saved/shown with highscore
+- Score is calculated based on speed/play session length and is saved/shown with highscore

 Stretch goals:
 - Saving the high score between play sessions.